-Updating Package Dependency
+Updating Package Dependancy

 Yarn packages, the libraries used within the mobile application ,will need to be updated regularly (4-6 months).
-This was done this semester, but must continue regularly.
 See the following GitHub issue to keep track of when packages are updated:

-https://github.com/YCPRadioTelescope/rtMobile_v2/issues/83.
+https://github.com/YCPRadioTelescope/rtMobile v2/issues/83.